Honorabl3/EO-HS-Tracker/README.md

 # Changelog
+ - [V0.5.1] Sep 22, 2025
+	- [Fix] Monster Log reading new chatline entries which were changed by EO update.
+	- [Fix] Lazy hotfix to remove EODash pull request.
+ - [V0.5] Sep.
+10, 2024
+	- [Added] API access to random EO data from eor-api.exile-studios.com.
+	- [Added] Monster Log
+		- [Feature] Live Progress data of monsters you kill.
+		- [Feature] Live progress of picked up or harvested items.
+		- [Feature] Monster info data when clicking on image of monster.
+	- [Fix] GUI formatting issues in some panels.
+	- [Added] Draw Graph Inactivity setting to keep graph lines from being removed from inactivity.
  - [V0.4] Apr.
 3rd, 2024
 	- [Added] Line graph for each entry that simulates activity based off data of exp change data.
 	- [Added] Modifications to the 'Settings' tab.